 Esq., Partner at Drinker Biddle & Reath LLP

 Mr. King is a partner at Drinker Biddle & Reath LLP.
 He has over 30 years of experience as an advocate litigating, mediating and settling employment-related disputes for clients across many industries, including retail, airlines, healthcare, telecommunications, education, financial services, municipalities, and minority-owned businesses.
-In 2017, Mr. King was featured in Crain’s Chicago Business’ “50@50+ Illinois” issue, celebrating individuals ages 50 and above who have made a significant impact in the state of Illinois and was highlighted in the Arts & Culture section for his impact on the house music scene.
+In 2018, Mr. King was named to the “Chicago’s Notable Minority Lawyers” list by Crain’s Chicago Business, which profiled Chicago’s most influential minority lawyers who have made a significant impact within the legal and business communities.
+In 2017, Mr. King was featured in the same publication’s “50@50+ Illinois” issue, celebrating individuals ages 50 and above who have made a significant impact in the state of Illinois, and he was highlighted in the Arts & Culture section for his impact on the house music scene.
 Mr. King has a Bachelor of Arts from Augustana College and his Juris Doctor from the University of Illinois.

 Independent Director of Federal Home Loan Bank of Chicago